-If a provider identifies an overpayment, the provider is required to inform HPSJ and return the overpayment to HPSJ within thirty (30) working days from the date the provider identifies the overpayment.
+If a Provider identifies an overpayment, the Provider is required to inform Health Plan and return the overpayment to Health Plan within thirty (30) working days from the date the Provider identifies the overpayment.

-In accordance with California Knox-Keene Health Care Service Plan Act and Regulations 2019 edition §1300.71 and DHCS, All Plan Letter (APL) 17-003, if HPSJ determines that it has overpaid a claim(s) to a provider, HPSJ will notify the provider in writing within 365 days of claim paid date and pursue collections of overpayments.
-The 365-day time limit shall not apply if the overpayment was caused in whole or in part by fraud or misrepresentation on the part of the provider.
+In accordance with California Knox-Keene Health Care Service Plan Act and Regulations 2019 edition §1300.71 and DHCS, All Plan Letter (APL) 17-003, if Health Plan determines that it has overpaid a claim(s) to a Provider, Health Plan will notify the Provider in writing within 365 days of claim paid date and pursue collections of overpayments.
+The 365-day time limit shall not apply if the overpayment was caused in whole or in part by fraud or misrepresentation on the part of the Provider.

-Additionally, in accordance with DHCS, APL 20-010, all post-payment recoveries and identified overpayments related to member(s) having Other Healthcare Coverage (OHC) at the time services are rendered will be reported no later than the 15th of each month to DHCS.
+Additionally, in accordance with DHCS, APL 20-010, all post-payment recoveries and identified overpayments related to Member(s) having Other Healthcare Coverage (OHC) at the time services are rendered will be reported no later than the 15th of each month to DHCS.
 All unrecovered monies after the 13th month of the date of payment will be reported and pursued by DHCS and/or assigned contractor.
-Any monies received by HPSJ after the 13th month of the date of payment from the provider will be paid to DHCS.
+Any monies received by Health Plan after the 13th month of the date of payment from the Provider will be paid to DHCS.

-HPSJ will notify the provider in writing, to the provider's address of record with HPSJ, which clearly identifies the claim, the name of the patient (member), the date of service and explanation of the basis upon which HPSJ believes the amount paid on the claim was more than the amount due, including interest and penalties.
+Health Plan will notify the Provider in writing, to the Provider's address of record with Health Plan, which clearly identifies the claim, the name of the patient (Member), the date of service and explanation of the basis upon which Health Plan believes the amount paid on the claim was more than the amount due, including interest and penalties.